MapInfo Pro: Data Format

 MapInfo Pro is a database which manages information as a system of Tables.
 Each table is either a map file (graph) or a database file (text) and is denoted the file extension .TAB.
-MapInfo creates a visual display of the data in the form of a map (map window) and/or tabular form (browser window).
-Once data has been referenced in a table it is assigned X and Y coordinates so that the records can be displayed as objects on a map.
-This is known as Geocoding.

 Objects (points, lines, polygons) can be enhanced to highlight specific variations on a theme through the creation of a Thematic map.
 The basic data is overlaid with graphic styles (e.g. colour shades, hatch patterns) to display information on a more sophisticated level.
 For example, population density between urban and rural areas may show the cities in deep red (to indicate a high ratio of inhabitants per square mile), while showing remote areas in very pale red (to indicate a low concentration of inhabitants).